We are located in Manchester, New Hampshire. We offers both Residential and Community Integration Programs.

 WestBridge has been providing services to adult men and their families since 2001.

 WestBridge provides treatment for adults (at least 18 years old) and their families who experience symptoms of mental illness, with or without substance use.
 We often work with individuals who are ambivalent about addressing either or both their mental illness and substance use.
 Utilizing a perspective of meeting each individual where they are at, we individualize the treatment around them, rather than having each person fit into a specific treatment program.

 Do you take participants from anywhere in the country?

 WestBridge’s goal is to be as thoughtful as possible when admitting a new participant.
 We strive to be responsive and efficient as well.
-We want the admission process to provide the interested participant with all of the information about our program, as well as gather all the appropriate information from the participant so that we can determine if WestBridge is the best fit.
+We want the admission process to provide your family with all of the information about our program, as well as gather all the appropriate information from your family so that we can determine if WestBridge is the best fit for your particular situation.

 Who do I call in an emergency?